Becoming a Consolidated Entrepreneur

 Consolidated Business Efforts

-Before any product or services reaches a consumer, it has gone through a chain of producers and creators; the so-called value chain.
+Before any product or service reaches a consumer, it has gone through a chain of producers and creators; the so-called value chain.
 A wooden cabinet has been brought to you by a transport company, you purchased it from a furniture store, and was made by a woodworker from wood sourced at a lumber yard who was supplied by a forestry company.
 This is often called the "depth" of a chain; a single line from material source to end product.

 Likewise, that same wood at the lumber yard could have been used for other things; it could have been used in buildings, turned to firewood or processed into paper.
 This is called the "width" of the chain; multiple applications springing from a single material source.